NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Associate the PXELinux template "Kickstart default PXELinux" with CentOS

 Navigate to "Hosts > Provisioning templates" and search "Kickstart default PXELinux".
+If using a local mirror adjust the URLs in this template.
 Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
 Click on "Submit".